-Today we get up a bit earlier.
-We have booked a tour to the Mauritian capital of Port Louis.
-Our guide turns out to be Ibrahim who is the driver who took us from the airport to the hotel when we arrived here.
+Today we've booked a tour to the Mauritian capital of Port Louis, and our guide turns out to be the same Ibrahim who drove us from the airport to the hotel when we arrived.

-We drive past the Le Morne Brabant mountain which Ibrahim tells us is now a UNESCO World Heritage Site.
-He tells us a very sad story about the mountain.
-During the years when slavery was being practised in Mauritius, the mountain was used as a hideout by runaway slaves.
-When slavery was abolished, some of the slave masters found out that slaves were hiding there, so they climbed the mountain to tell them the good news that they were now free men.
-The slaves saw them and thought that they were coming to recapture them.
-Rather than be recaptured, quite a few of them then killed themselves by jumping off the cliffs around the mountain.
-He says that this is a very famous story in Mauritius.
+We drive past the Le Morne Brabant mountain.
+Ibrahim says it's now a UNESCO World Heritage Site, and is associated with a very sad and well known local story.
+During the years when slavery was practised here, the mountain was used as a hideout by runaway slaves.
+When slavery was eventually abolished, some of the slave masters found out about this, so they climbed the mountain to tell the runaways the good news that they were now free men.
+The slaves saw them coming and thought that they were about to be recaptured, so some of them threw themselves off the cliffs to their deaths.
+This is unbelievably sad.

-Port Louis is named after the French King Louis XV.
-I'm not sure it matters too much which King Louis it was named after.
-It's called Port Louis, not Port Louis XV, so it could have been named after any of the King Louis's.
+Port Louis is apparently named after the French King Louis XV.
+I'm not sure it matters too much which King Louis it was named after; it's just called Port Louis, not Port Louis XV, so it could have been named after any of them.
 I still wonder why nearly all French kings were called Louis.
-Surely at least a few of them could have come up with different names.
+Surely at least a few of their parents could have come up with something a bit novel.

 Ibrahim takes us down to the waterfront.
 We pass some palm trees with gigantic grey trunks.
-They look like concrete and we have to touch them to make sure they are real.
-The buildings on the waterfront look quite modern, and there seem to be quite a few upmarket shops here.
-There is also a casino, and lots of very expensive looking yachts.
+They look like concrete and we have to touch them to convince ourselves that they're real.
+The buildings here look quite modern, and there seem to be quite a few upmarket shops here as well as a casino, and lots of very expensive looking yachts.
 Ibrahim says that only rich people come here.
-I don't know why he's brought us here.
-He takes us into a craft market where people try to sell us upmarket souvenirs for much higher prices than we could have bought them for at the other market.
+If this is the case I'm not sure what we're doing here.
+He takes us into a craft market where we're offered upmarket souvenirs for many times the price we could have bought them for at the other market.
 I wonder if Ibrahim gets a cut.

-Ibrahim takes us to a traditional Mauritian restaurant for lunch.
-The waiter gives us a menu, but he then brings out some samples of his seafood on a plate.
-They look plastic.
-He says we can have fish, fish, fish, prawns or lobster, with chips, salad and rice.
+can have either fish, fish, fish, prawns or lobster, served with chips, salad and rice.
 We order fish and chips.
-I wonder why we came to a traditional Mauritian restaurant just so we could eat fish and chips.
+I'm not quite sure why we came to a traditional Mauritian restaurant just so we could eat fish and chips.

 Palm Trees, Waterfront, Port Louis